 While a higher MERV number may offer better filtration efficiency, it is critical to understand that too high a MERV filter may also cost you more to operate your furnace and AC system.
 The higher the MERV, the more difficult the air may flow through the system, and the harder the system may need to work.
 Your goal is to get the right balance between air flow, air filtration level and energy efficiency.

-Consider it this way, the most efficient ‘filter’ would equivalent to a piece of plywood that would just trap ALL contaminants and all the air from getting into your Cocoa home.
+Consider it this way, the most efficient ‘filter’ would equivalent to a piece of plywood that would just trap ALL contaminants and all the air from getting into your Melbourne home.
 That's definitely the “best” air filtration, but would also be like living in a box.

 A safe bet for most systems would be a MERV 6-8.
 A higher MERV filter should be used based upon the advice of your Service Experts Heating & Air Conditioning technician to confirm your system has the capability of moving the proper amount of air through higher efficiency filters.
 You generally do not want to lose energy-efficiency for filter efficiency; you want a balance of the two.
 However, if your family suffers from allergies or respiratory problems and needs a high MERV air filter, consider a whole-home air filtration solution that will meet your energy and filter efficiency needs.

 Filtration has changed significantly over the past few years.
 Originally, home air filters were used in the furnace or air handler only to safeguard the comfort equipment itself.
 But (in the words of Bob Dylan) the times they are a changing.
-Cocoa area homeowners expect their air filter to save kids from a wide variety of harmful pollutants, dust mites, and even prevent the need for dusting.
+Melbourne area homeowners expect their air filter to save kids from a wide variety of harmful pollutants, dust mites, and even prevent the need for dusting.
 Dare to dream!